1. Design Using Straight Lines

-Horizontal beds and small plant containers provide intimate low lines while vertical trees, trellises, and other tall structures provide contrast and a sense of movement without consuming needed ground space.
+Horizontal beds and small plant containers provide intimate low lines while trees, trellises, and other vertical structures provide contrast and a sense of movement without consuming needed ground space.

-The Southern Living® Plant Collection offers perfect small space vertical solutions as Early Bird™ Crapemyrtles grow up to a manageable 5 - 8’ and 'Sophia' and 'Vivian' Vogue® Mandevillas love to spread beauty up the trellis.
+The Southern Living Plant Collection offers perfect small space vertical solutions; small trees such as the Delta series of Crapemyrtles or the Early Bird™ Crapemyrtles grow up to a manageable 5 – 8’ while the ‘Angyo Star’ Fatshedera or ‘Taiga’ Clematis love to spread beauty up the trellis.

 Arrange plants, containers, and features so that the tallest are in the back and the shortest are in the front.
 Follow the same method when designing containers and window boxes with multiple plants, but add spiller plants in the front.
 Spiller plants, such as Purple Pixie® Weeping Loropetalums, help maximize space and variety.

 4. Use Complementary Colors

 Select a combination of complementary warm and cool colored plants and containers.
 Warm colors appear closer to the eye and therefore should be placed in the back of the bed or container.
 To give the impression of depth, graduate from deep cool colors to white.
 For an example, begin with the bright golden foliage of ‘Sunshine’ Ligustrum, then the blue-tinged foliage in Clarity Blue™ Dianella and finish with the playful blossoms of Ever White™ Agapanthus.

 Designing in small spaces can take patience and restraint but you can succeed; don’t be afraid to try new plants, and change out elements as you decide what works for you and your garden.

 Ready to get started?
 View more plant combinations and garden plans.